Ramraghul/Alter_Game/README.md

     ```bash
     yarn start or nodemon
     ```
+2. Start the Redis server:
+    ```bash
+    redis-server
+    ```

 ## API Detail

 1. http://localhost:9000/api/generate_mock_data
-   This Endpoint Create a mockdata in Particular Server
+   This Endpoint Creates mock data in a Particular Server

 2. http://localhost:9000/api/recommendations/posts/?userId=6036675796
    This API is get post by ID.
 This API Work with caching System